Alan Sheehan

 Alan Michael Anthony Sheehan (born 14 September 1986) is an Irish professional football coach and former player who played as a left back.
 He was recently head coach of EFL Championship club Swansea City.

 Sheehan began his playing career at Belvedere.
 He joined Leicester City in July 2003 and played for eleven other clubs in the English football leagues over a nearly 20-year playing career.
 He won two promotions with Luton Town as club captain and was named in the PFA Team of the Year in 2018.
 Internationally, Sheehan played for the Republic of Ireland national under-21 team.

 In 2021, Sheehan became a player-coach at Oldham Athletic.
 He then joined the coaching staff at Luton, Southampton and Swansea City.
-Sheehan had two spells as Swansea's caretaker head coach before becoming their permanent head coach in 2025.
+Sheehan had two spells as Swansea's caretaker head coach before becoming their permanent head coach in 2025, but was dismissed later that year.

 Club career

 Leicester City

 Sheehan joined Leicester City in July 2003 after being spotted by a scout whilst playing for Belvedere.
 He initially played for the club's youth team and joined Mansfield Town on loan to gain first team experience.

 Sheehan scored his first competitive goal for Leicester in a 4–1 win over Watford on 25 August 2007, and his second in a 3–2 win over Nottingham Forest on 18 September.
 Following Leicester's 2–0 victory over Bristol City on 24 November, Sheehan was named in the Championship Team of the Week.
 He made 20 league starts in the senior team for Leicester.